Wright, New York

 Wright is a town in Schoharie County, New York, United States.
-The population was 1,547 at the 2000 census.
+The population was 1,516 at the 2020 census.
 The town was named after governor Silas Wright.

 The Town of Wright is on the county's northeastern corner and is west of Albany.

 History

-The town was first settled circa 1735, near Gallupville.

-During the American Revolution, in the year 1782, the town was raided by Tories with their native allies, inflicting harm on residents and property.

-Wright was formed from the Town of Schoharie in 1846.
+The Town of Wright, in Schoharie County, New York, traces its origins to the early 18th century.
+Settlement began in 1735 with the arrival of the Jacob Becker family.
+In 1772, Johannus Becker built a stone house that remains standing.
+This house holds historical importance due to an attack on July 26, 1782, by Tories and Native Americans during the American Revolutionary War, which the Becker family successfully defended.